deskpro/apps-libs/README.md

 * `@deskpro/apps-components` are ReactJS components you should use in your apps
 * `@deskpro/apps-components-style` is the pure CSS implementations of components.
-* `@deskpro/apps-sdk-core` contains basic plumbing for hooking up apps in the Deskpro interface
+* `@deskpro/apps-sdk` contains basic functionality for hooking up apps in the Deskpro interface
-* `@deskpro/apps-sdk-react` contains basic plumbing for ReactJS apps.
-Right now, ALL apps are implemented with React.
-Some boilerplates (e.g. jquery) expose special handlers, but are ultimately just a normal React app.

 See also [@deskpro/apps-react-scripts](https://github.com/deskpro/apps-create) which is a fork of create-react-app.